trohit/ik/systemdesign/ANALYTICS/TERMINOLOGY.md

   - Not affected by production system upgrades
   - Easy to create BI solns on top of it
   - can be used for anaytics without impacting production
+- Used for : Data warehouse used for OLAP | Data Mining and Reporting
 - Constraints: limited by cost as the data grows over time

 # Data lake